openSUSE/news-o-o/_posts/2011-01-08-opensuse-weekly-news-issue-157-is-out.markdown

       smbtad is receiving, in real time.
 Having data in a rrdtool database allows you to create all the fancy graphics SMBTA was missing until today (bnc#655149).

-**FigureÂ 7.Â An example graph of network throughput, created with rrdtool by using rrddriver.**
+**Figure 7.
+An example graph of network throughput, created with rrdtool by using rrddriver.**

 <table cellpadding="0" cellspacing="0" border="0" width="50%" summary="manufactured viewport for HTML img" ><tr >
 <td align="center" >![An example graph of network throughput, created with rrdtool by using rrddriver.](http://holger123.files.wordpress.com/2010/11/rrddriver-graph.png)